- Cost: Free savings account; 0.60% annual fee for Twine investing

 Step 3: Invest Your Money

-Twine currently offers three portfolios and optimizes your portfolio composition as you approach your financial goal to reduce risk:
+Twine currently offers three portfolios and optimizes your asset allocation as you approach your financial goal to reduce risk:

 - Conservative.
 Contains 94% or more bond ETFs and 6% stock ETFs if you have a goal with a time frame shorter than five years.
 Goal timelines of 15 years or more change the composition to 55% to 70% stock ETFs.